financial year ending 31st May 2022

 We provide software as a service (SaaS) to clients from the recruitment sector to the banking industry.
 This service is concerned with complete end-to-end back office technology – from contract management modules to bill and pay offering better temporary workforce management for its clients.
 Occasionally Giant Precision Limited employs the temporary workforce by one of its direct wholly owned subsidiary companies – acting as the Professional Employment Organisation.

-Giant Precision Limited workers, including those that are employed by one of its wholly owned subsidiary companies, operate almost exclusively in the United Kingdom.
-However, Giant Precision Limited has another wholly owned subsidiary in Lahore, Pakistan which employs highly qualified software developers to complement its own head office team in London.
+Giant Precision Limited workers, including those that are employed by its wholly owned subsidiary companies, operate almost exclusively in the United Kingdom.
+However, Giant Precision Limited has another wholly owned subsidiary in Lahore, Pakistan which employs highly qualified software developers, and back office staff, to complement its own head office team in London.

 Michael Henry, Group Chief Financial Officer, is responsible for the organisation's antislavery initiatives, with the support of Maris Hanson, Group Legal Manager and Salva Bondoki, Senior HR Administrator.
 Their duties involve: